-CDC estimates that the incubation period of 2019-nCoV might range from 2-14 days.
-Incubation period is the time between the exposure to the virus and the appearance of the symptoms.
-Sadly, there is no information if the infection can spread during incubation period.
+The CDC estimates that the incubation period of COVID-19 might range from 1-14 days.
+The incubation period is the time between exposure to the virus and the appearance of the symptoms.
+Sadly, there is no information if the infection can spread during the incubation period.
 But, to be on the safer side, WHO has advised people who are sick or are suffering from respiratory illnesses to:

 – Stay at home and take sufficient rest

-– Cover your mouth with tissue when you sneeze or cough
+– Cover your mouth with a tissue when you sneeze or cough

 – Sneeze into your elbow if you don’t have access to tissue/handkerchief